pyscaffold/pyscaffoldext-django/README.rst

 .. _multiple-apps:

-Finally, it is important to notice that, while Django incentivates developers to create separated folder for top-level applications, this is more or less incompatible with the concept of a Python package...
+Finally, it is important to notice that, while it is popular in the Django community to create separated top-level folders for independent applications, this is more or less incompatible with the concept of a Python package...
 One entry in PyPI should install a single package in your machine.
 Ideally, if you use `multiple apps`_, you should deploy a different package for each of